Home | News & Insights |

 After a comprehensive review, we have determined that your proposal does not perfectly match the specific needs and requirements we have at this moment.
 We acknowledge the strengths of your proposal but believe there isn’t a suitable fit for our current objectives.

-We value the effort you invested in preparing the proposal and wish you the best in your future endeavors.
+We value the effort you invested in preparing the proposal and wish you the best in your future endeavours.
 Your expertise is evident, and we look forward to the possibility of exploring collaborations in different areas.

 Warm regards,